CERN-BE/Entwined-STM/README.md

 - [SingleMapDemo](src/test/java/cern/entwined/demo/SingleMapDemo.java) quickly demonstrates how to use signle TransactionalMap.
 - [IsolationDemo](src/test/java/cern/entwined/demo/IsolationDemo.java) demonstrates that local changes in a transaction are not visible to concurrent transactions.
 - [RollbackDemo](src/test/java/cern/entwined/demo/RollbackDemo.java) shows that if transaction is terminated by an exception any local changes are discarded.
+- [Clojure examples](src/test/java/cern/entwined/demo/clojure_examples.clj) makes use of Clojure facade.
+Shows how to crate a custom snapshot and access it.

 Installation